 Arial view of a subdivision in the Daintree Lowland Rainforest.

 The 2006 Douglas Shire Planning Scheme.

 The 2006 Douglas Shire Planning Scheme removed the development rights from over 330 vacant properties.
-This was supported by the Queensland State Government who committed $15 million for the Daintree Buyback Scheme.
+This was supported by the Queensland State Government which committed $15 million for the Daintree Buyback Scheme.
 This money was used to purchase freehold properties suitable for inclusion in the national park or other conservation tenures.
 Even though the Queensland Government had identified these properties as a priority for acquisition the owners were not forced to sell their land.
 They were given the option to retain ownership and receive financial compensation for the loss of development rights.
-Fifteen property owners accepted this option.
-Over time these property owners will decide to sell.
-When they do theses properties must be purchased for conservation and added to the Daintree National Park.
+Fifteen property owners retained ownership.
+These properties will also be purchased for conservation and added to the Daintree National Park.